Hofls/devops/firewall/iptables/port-forwarding.md

 * Essence: all packets coming to your server (84.212.150.105:80), should be sent to http://example.com (93.184.216.34:80)
 * Use case:
     * Your server has installed VPN, some web sites only available through it
+    * Edit hosts on client, send traffic through this server
-    * Alternative to proxy and ip routes
+    * It's an alternative to proxy and ip routes
 * On server 84.212.150.105:
     * Firewall should be disabled - `systemctl status firewalld`
         * To disable - `systemctl stop firewalld`